bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Arduino-Code/libraries/Nefitserial/README.md

 To generate a BREAK condition, data reception is temporarily halted.
 Then parity is changed to to even and a break-character is sent (basically a 0 byte).
 After the break character settings are restored and reception is re-enabled.

 ## Which library is used as a template?
-The mid 2012 version of the Arduino Serial library. <br>
+The mid 2012 version of the core Arduino Serial library. <br>
 In the mean time the Arduino Serial Library has been heavily modified, but for most cases the NefitSerial library still works as a full drop-in replacement.

 ## What additions are made to the Arduino Serial library?